 Color palette: black and white plus accent color

 The color scheme in Utilitarian is usually minimalist: Black, white and a single accent color usually dominate the design.
 Sometimes there is only one accent color on a white background.
 The minimalist choice of colors contributes to the clear and uncluttered structure of the design and gives the overall concept an industrial yet modern and fresh look.
-And yet here too, style is allowed.
+And yet the same applies here: Whatever has style is allowed.

 Order meets chaos